How to Read Your Electric Bill: Complete Line-by-Line Guide - article hero image

 Delivery Charges and What Stays the Same

-Here's the important part: these charges don't change when you switch suppliers.
-They're regulated, and your utility - whether that's AEP Ohio, PECO, PPL Electric, Eversource, or National Grid - collects the same amount no matter who generates your power.
+Important: These charges don't change when you switch suppliers.
+They're regulated.
+AEP Ohio, PECO, PPL Electric, Eversource, National Grid—they collect the same amount no matter who generates your power.

-When you're shopping for electricity, ignore the delivery portion.
-It stays the same either way.
+When shopping, ignore delivery.
+It stays the same.
 Focus entirely on comparing supply rates.
-That's where switching can save you money.
+That's where switching saves money.

 Taxes, Fees, and Riders